kauefraga/ariprog/README.md

 ![GitHub's license](https://img.shields.io/github/license/kauefraga/ariprog)
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/kauefraga/ariprog/main)

-I decided to create this library to study math.
-I had a test (03/2024) on arithmetic progressions, so I wanted to take advantage of the fact that I'm studying Rust and APs to develop some utility code.
+I had a test (03/2024) on arithmetic progressions, so I decided to create a library to study math.
+Taking advantage of the fact that I was studying Rust and APs, I created this library.

 The objetive of **ariprog** is to solve the main problems around APs.
 Here's a list of what it's capable of.